bpocallaghan/generators/readme.md

 This will also copy all the stubs to `/resources/stubs/`.
 Here you can make changes to the current stubs, add your own boilerplate / comments to the files.
-You can also add your own stubs here.
+You can also add your own stubs here and specify it in the config to be used.

 ### File